-Enrollment and retention of patients in clinical trials is an expensive and time-consuming process and could be made more difficult or rendered impossible by multiple factors outside our control, including difficulties in identifying patients with MASH, significant competition for recruiting such patients in clinical trials, and restrictions on patients and investigators related to outbreaks of infectious diseases or public health crises.
+Enrollment and retention of patients in clinical trials is an expensive and time-consuming process and could be made more difficult or rendered impossible by multiple factors outside our control, including difficulties in identifying patients with MASH, significant competition for recruiting such patients in clinical trials, and restrictions on patients and investigators related to outbreaks of infectious diseases or public health crises

 Identifying and qualifying patients to participate in clinical trials is critical to our success.
-We may be unable to retain a sufficient number of patients to successfully complete the long-term follow-up portion of the ongoing Phase 2b SYMMETRY study, and may encounter delays in enrolling or be unable to enroll or retain a sufficient number of patients in our ongoing and planned Phase 3 SYNCHRONY studies or any other future clinical trials.
+We may encounter delays in enrolling or be unable to enroll or retain a sufficient number of patients in our ongoing Phase 3 SYNCHRONY studies or any other future clinical trials.
 In particular, as a result of the inherent difficulties in diagnosing MASH and the significant competition for recruiting patients with MASH in clinical trials, there may be delays in enrolling the patients we need to complete clinical trials on a timely basis, or at all.
 In addition, enrollment in Phase 3 clinical trials may be adversely affected by the March 2024 marketing approval for RezdiffraTM or the potential marketing approvals for one or more investigational MASH drugs.